 2. You also must get apostille for your Ph.D. diploma or University’s certificate in the place of issuing this document (If apostille is not available in your country, please inform yourself in the Chilean consulate about the procedure to legalize documents to be used in Chile); this must be after you actually get the degree (but not necessarily the diploma).
 The apostille for the diploma is not a requirement to get your first visa but it will be to renew it, and it can only be done in the country where the document was issued.
 This is a parallel process of your visa application in the Chilean consulate.

 3. If you are coming with dependents, you also must get an apostille for the marriage certificate and birth certificate for your partner and children, respectively (If apostille is not available in your country, please inform yourself in the Chilean consulate about the procedure to legalize documents to be used in Chile).
 These documents will also be needed to renew your visa.

-5. You can enter Chile, presenting all the documents at border control.
-Once you are in Chile, you should present your visa documents at the Ministry of Extranjeros, register with Chilean Interpol Police, apply for your national identification card (RUT or “carnet”), all of which takes half a day typically.
-Once you have your RUT number, you are officially “Chilean”, allowing you to sign your work contract, starting getting paid, register with the tax office, get a bank account/phone/apartment, etcetera.
+You can enter Chile, presenting all the documents at border control.
+Once you have your RUT number, you are officially “Chilean”, allowing you to sign your work contract, starting getting paid, register with the tax office, get a bank account/phone/permanent apartment, etcetera

 You are responsible for completing the application process for the visa.
 It is extremely important you get your visa before coming to Chile and maintain constant communication regarding the progress of it.

 Please, download this Checklist with all the activities and documents you need fully complete before and after your travel

 See you in Chile!